 Family Caregiver Alliance (FCA) seeks to improve the quality of life for caregivers through education, services, research, and advocacy.
 Through its National Center on Caregiving, FCA offers information on current social, public policy, and caregiving issues and provides assistance in the development of public and private programs for caregivers.
 For residents of the greater San Francisco Bay Area, FCA provides direct support services for caregivers of those with Alzheimerʼs disease, stroke, traumatic brain injury, Parkinsonʼs, and other debilitating disorders that strike adults.

 A listing of all facts and tips is available online at www.caregiver.org/fact-sheets.

 Visit website to find volunteer caregiving assistance.

 Visit website to find local respite providers.

 Visit website or call to find your local Area Agency on Aging and services for the elderly and caregivers, including respite care providers.

-Prepared by Family Caregiver Alliance.
-Funded by the California Department of Mental Health. ©2003 Family Caregiver Alliance.
+This fact sheet was prepared by Family Caregiver Alliance. ©2003 Family Caregiver Alliance.
 All rights reserved.